ppezzull/1balancer/docs/ENVIRONMENT-CONFIGURATION.md

-# Environment Configuration Guide
+# Environment Configuration System

 ## Overview

-1Balancer uses a centralized environment configuration system that ensures consistency across all packages while maintaining flexibility for different deployment environments.
+1balancer uses an **automatic environment variable inheritance system** that allows all packages to share configuration from a single root `.env` file.
+This eliminates the need for manual copying and ensures consistency across the monorepo.

-## Key Principles
+## Key Features

+1. **Automatic Inheritance**: Packages automatically load variables from root `.env`
+2. **No Manual Copying**: Variables are read directly at runtime
-1. **Single Source of Truth**: All environment variables are defined in `.env.example`
+3. **Single Source of Truth**: Root `.env` contains all configuration
-2. **No Hardcoded Values**: Scripts read from `.env`, never contain hardcoded secrets
-3. **Inheritance Model**: Package-specific env files inherit from the root `.env`
-4. **Clear Documentation**: Every variable is documented in `.env.example`
+4. **Local Overrides**: Each package can override specific values when needed
+5. **Zero Configuration**: Works automatically with `yarn start`, `yarn chain`, etc.

+## How Automatic Inheritance Works

-## Configuration Structure
+### Configuration Structure

 ```
 1balancer/